unacau/kapture/docs/MULTI_ASSISTANT_GUIDE.md

 1. Open Chrome and navigate to different websites in separate tabs
 2. Open DevTools (F12) in each tab
 3. Go to the "Kapture" panel
-4. Select the appropriate server from the dropdown (or use auto-discovery)
+4. Select the appropriate server from the dropdown to connect automatically
-5. Click "Connect"

 Each tab will connect to its designated AI assistant's server.